derickfay/te-to-alfredCSV/README.md

 #### Prerequisites

-On your Mac you need Python 2 installed in `usr/bin/python`.
-(If it is elsewhere change the path in `te2csv.scpt` and save a new `te2csv.app`.)
+run `te2csv.applescript`, select the groups to export and save the CSVs to a folder.

-Then run `te2csv.app` (application of the applescript `te2csv.scpt`), select the groups to export and save the CSVs to a folder.
+(removed python dependency)